sqreen/heroku-buildpack-go/README.md

 ## Example

-Click the following Heroku Button to deploy an Go HTTP server example protected by Sqreen.
+Click the following Heroku Button to deploy a Go HTTP server example protected by Sqreen.
 Its source-code can be found in the `example/` directory.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/sqreen/heroku-buildpack-go)